acanive/captive-portal-squid/README.md

 #### Features:
 * Get the **Real Time** internet quota.
-* Get internationals emails sent by the user in the current month.
+* Get emails sent by the user in the current month.
 * Change the user password.
 * Get a notification of the last access.